Bed Bug Basics

 Next, let’s cover one of the biggest misconceptions about bed bugs; “Only dirty, untidy people can get a bed bug infestation.”
-This statement is completely un-true.
+This statement is completely not true.
 Bed bugs are opportunistic and excellent hitchhikers.
 They primarily spread by being passed from one person’s belongings to another.
 They are most commonly picked up in areas with high traffic, such as public transportation and hotels/motels.
 Even the cleanest, 5 star hotels can have a bed bugs problem…and bed bugs can hitch a ride home with the tidiest, most wealthy travelers.
 The difference between the size of the infestation depends on how you react to the problem.

 Proactive hotels/motels will have a bed bug system in place to inspect and treat for bed bugs regularly and immediately if any evidence is found.
 Likewise, the home owners with fast and effective treatments will get rid of the bugs before the issue becomes out of hand.
 Heat treatments are the most effective way to kill bed bugs and should be used immediately as bed bug are detected.
 Convectex offers bed bug heat equipment for homeowners, pest professionals, apartment managers, and hotel/motel owners.

 Another question that we, here at Convectex, get often is; “Why don’t chemical treatments work like they used to?”